sequinstream/sequin/README.md

 Debezium is a complex system that requires a lot of setup and configuration.

 Sequin is simpler to setup and operate, yet is quickly becoming as comprehensive as Debezium.
 Sequin comes with a much more comprehensive UI for configuration and monitoring.
 And Sequin doesn't require another messaging system like Kafka to learn and operate.
-With [WAL Pipelines](#wal-pipelines) you can capture the same changes that Debezium does.
+With [Change Capture Pipelines](https://sequinstream.com/docs/capture-changes/wal-pipelines) you can capture the same changes that Debezium does.

 </details>